Stochastic Oscillator Indicator Trading Analysis and Stochastic Oscillator Technical Signals

 Divergence XAUUSD Trading

-Stochastic is also used to look for divergences between this indicator & the price.
+Stochastic is also used to look for divergences between this technical indicator & the price.

-This is used to determine potential trend reversal signals.
+This is used to determine potential trend reversal setups.

-Upwards/rising trend reversal - identified by a classic bearish divergence
+Upward/rising trend reversal - identified by a classic bearish divergence

 Gold Trend reversal - identified by a classic bearish divergence

-Downwards/descending trend reversal - identified by a classic bullish divergence
+Downward/descending trend reversal - identified by a classic bullish divergence

 Gold Trend reversal - identified by a classic bullish divergence

-Overbought/Oversold Levels on Indicator
+Overbought/Over-sold Levels on Technical Indicator

-Stochastic is mainly used to identify potential overbought & oversold conditions in price movements.
+Stochastic is mainly used to identify potential overbought and oversold conditions in price movements.

-- Overbought values greater than 70 level - A sell signal forms when the oscillator rises above 70% and then falls below this level.
+- Overbought values greater than 70 level - A sell signal forms when the oscillator rises above 70% & then falls below this level.

-Overbought - Values Greater 70
+Over-bought - Values Greater 70

 - Oversold values less than 30 level - a buy signal gets generated when the oscillator goes below 30% & then rises above this level.